Code-Institute-Submissions/Milestone-Project-108/README.md

 ### Acknowledgements
 I would like to thank and acknowledge the following:
-- My mentor Spencer Baribald for making me feel so much at ease right from our very first planning call, and for providing inspiration and guidance throughout the project.
+- My mentor Spencer Barriball for the kind owrds of encouragement right from our very first planning call, and for providing inspiration and guidance throughout the project.
 - The Code Institute Slack Community for daily inspiration and providing a real sense of community and togetherness.
 The information shared in the community has been extremely valuable and my number one source of information and troubleshooting.
 - The module Lead, Jimmy Lynx, for providing constant support in the slack channel and a really valuable MS1 planning call, of which I got a great deal of learning from.